TendringTechnologyCollege/Computing-Revision-Game/README.md

 # Computing-Revision-Game
-Revison game to learn Computing
+A game used to assist Students and Teachers in Computing Revision.